Mission & Vision

 Robert Yablon, Faculty Co‑Director

-Robert Yablon is an Associate Professor of Law at the University of Wisconsin Law School.
+Robert Yablon is a Professor of Law at the University of Wisconsin Law School.
 His recent work explores questions in political and election law, with attention to redistricting and campaign finance.
 He teaches civil procedure, federal jurisdiction, and the law of democracy and is an affiliate of the Elections Research Center.

 For more, see Robert’s full bio and his publications, or follow Robert on Twitter: @RobYablon.